 Performance figures for most investment trusts are published on a daily basis.
 Some will report live trading figures online so you can track how they perform in real time.

-One of the key figures is the NAV (Net Asset Value); this is the value of all of an investments trust's assets per share.
+One of the key figures is the NAV (Net Asset Value); this is the value of all of an investment trust's assets per share.

 The easiest place to track your investments is likely to be online through:

-You can sell your shares through the same broker account that you purchased them with, or if you purchased them through an advisor by instructing them to sell them for you.
+You can sell your shares through the same investment platform you purchased them with, or if you purchased them through an adviser by instructing them to sell them for you.